 I have been a teacher for over 20 years.
 I began my career working in adult education moving into School in 2001.
-I currently work for Bournemouth, Dorset and Poole Skills and Learning teaching Biology GCSE and assessing various online distance learning courses.
+I currently also assess various online distance learning courses.
 In recent years I have also organised and taught A level Biology evening classes for adults.
 I have also worked for AQA examining board as an A level examiner.
 My examiner performance, over five years, was rated grade A. Being an examiner is valuable experience as it informs a teacher of common misconceptions and the pitfalls that students can fall into.
 I know that my past students have appreciated and benefited from my experience as an examiner.
 I currently also work for the NSPCC Schools Service delivering the 'Speak out Stay safe' programme.

 I have been providing home tuition for 15 years.
 As a home tutor I have mainly tutored A Level Biology students, teaching the AQA, OCRa, OCRb, Edexcel and WJEC Biology A level courses.
 I have also taught GCSE Science, GCSE Biology, the Access to Higher Education Diploma and levels 1,2 and 3 Maths.
 I have tutored many home educated students.
 Working with home educated children and their parents has given me the opportunity to step outside the confines of the national curriculum and develop some exciting project work.

 The new 2017 Biology A level courses are very demanding.
 The large amount of material that needs to be covered, as well as the requirement for knowledge about exam technique, practical skills and maths skills puts a constraint on students' time.
 In response to this, this year, I ran a one day course on 'Maths skills' and a one day course on 'Biotechnology'.
 These were offered to my tutees and were a great success.
 I will consider running the same courses in the lead up to the 2019 exams.